Contents

 Excess Carbs and Skin Disease

 Most gluten-containing foods are packed with quickly digested starch and sugar.
 So when consumed regularly in excess, it increases your risk for many diseases.
 These include obesity, insulin resistance, and type 2 diabetes.
+Some skin diseases associated with these conditions include:- Acanthosis nigricans (darker patches in skin folds and creases)

 - Skin tags